hitbc/deSAMBA/README.md

 The other is by read numbers.
 The analyzer counts all reads int each taxonomy, then divides the results by total read number(include unmapped reads).

-When one read mapped to more than one positions in references, only "PRIMARY" result will be used to analysis.
+When one read mapped to more than one positions in references, only "PRIMARY" results (results with most alignment scores) will be used to analysis.
 ```
 ./download taxnomy #download node.dmp
 #analysis (by base pair number)